 - The installer will begin by fitting a heat generation meter, essential for RHI

-- An automatic control equipment will also be installed
+- Automatic control equipment will also be installed

 Pumping of Transfer Liquid

-- As a final step, the installer will pump the transfer and anti-freeze liquid into the fully assembled solar thermal heating system
+- The installer will pump the transfer and anti-freeze liquid into the fully assembled solar thermal heating system as a final step.

 - The liquid will be subjected to pressure, according to specifications

-If you want to be eligible for RHI, there will be an extra step involved.
+If you want to be eligible for RHI, an extra step will be involved.
 Your installer will register your household’s solar thermal system with the MCS.
-You will be provided with all the necessary documentation to apply for the RHI.
+You will receive all the necessary documentation to apply for the RHI.

-In some cases, you might need to acquire planning permission before installing solar heating systems.
+Sometimes, you might need planning permission before installing solar heating systems.

 Planning Permission and When It’s Needed

 In most cases, domestic and residential solar water heating systems can be installed without planning permission.
 However, permission will be required in the following cases:

 - If the panels are installed on the walls of a building containing flats